-Field Field Name Valid Values Description For Format Binary Bytes Binary Offset 1 header This field contains the Abbreviated ASCII command name.
-See Section 4.1 on Page 31 .
-0 2 sigchan 0-15 The parameters should be applied to this signal channel.
-4 H+20 3 acqui 25-80 Acquisition power threshold in dBHz.
-4 Н 4 lock 10-80 Steady-state tracking lock threshold in dBHz.
-ULong 4 H+4 5 crosscorr 10-80 Specifies the cross-correlation power threshold in dBHz, at which point, the checks are performed.
-4 H+8
+Field Field Name Valid Values Description Format Binary Bytes Binary Offset 1 header This field contains the 4.1 on Page 34.
+This field contains the Abbreviated ASCII command name.
+See Section 4.1 on Page 34 . Н 0 2 sigchan 0-31 The parameters should be applied to this signal channel.
+Ulong 4 H+20 3 acqui 25-80 Acquisition power threshold in dBHz.
+ULong 4 Н 4 lock 10-80 Steady-state tracking lock threshold in dBHz.
+ULong 4 H+4 5 crosscorr ^a 10-80 Specifies the cross-correlation power threshold in dBHz, at which point, the checks are performed.
+ULong 4 H+8 a.
+The receiver does not have cross-correlation functionality at this point even though the command requires a value.